gabrielglbh/Kan-Practice/README.md

 ### Language Addition

 The language management system is handled by JSON files located under `lib/core/localization/`.
-Current languages are Spanish, English, German and French.
+Current languages are Spanish and English.
+Contribution needed for more languages to be added.

 If you wish to contribute by adding a new language, you must perform these actions:

 - Copy and paste an already added language JSON file and create the new language file with the name: `<language_code>.json`.